iridl/iridl.github.io/docsrc/admin/maintenance.md

 Data Library software.
 We also recommend that you use continue using ansible to manage configuration changes and software updates over time.

 You must activate the correct python virtual environment in order to use the correct ansible playbook.
-To always use this version of python, you can add this line to the end of your `~/.bash_profile` file.
+To always use this version of python, you may want to add this line to the end of your `~/.bash_profile` file:

 ```
 source /opt/datalib_venv3.12/bin/activate